• Skip to primary navigation

 mixing the dough in a bowl

-• Add 2 tablespoon of flour to a worktop, then knead the dough for 5 minutes.
+• Add 2 tbsp of flour to a worktop, then knead the dough for 5 minutes.
 By the end, your dough should be elastic, soft and moist.
 It should almost stick to the worktop.

 You can use a kitchen-aid if you prefer.